PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 Both `spec-cleaner` and `rpmlint` implement the new packaging changes and new rules as soon as possible.
 But it’s possible that maintainers may miss something.
 In that case, feel free to report it as an issue on their github.

-# Conclusion

-The purpose of this article was to put all the recent changes in openSUSE packaging together and summarize it in a structured and clear way.
-We hope that it can help all packagers who have trouble keeping up with changes that are often only discussed in mailing lists or buried deep in the openSUSE wiki.

 # Acknowledgment